siddhant385/blog/content/post/first blog/index.md

 ## Introduction

 Hello everyone! 👋 My name is Siddhant Sharma, and I’m thrilled to welcome you to my blog.
-I recently graduated from Jawahar Navodaya Vidyalaya, Badwara Katni, and am currently planning my undergraduate studies.
+I recently completed my highschool from Jawahar Navodaya Vidyalaya, Badwara Katni, and am currently planning my undergraduate studies.
 This blog is my space to share my journey, experiences, and passions.

 ![Welcome Image](https://via.placeholder.com/800x400.png?text=Welcome+to+My+Blog)